LONG-XI/MCNet/README.md

 # run this for using our MCNet
-CUDA_VISIBLE_DEVICES=0 python main-MCNet.py --test --output_points 10000 --num_multi_completion 100 --lamda 0.6 --ckpts ./experiments/trained_model/ckpt-MCNet.pth --config ./cfgs/ShapeNet34_models/MCNet.yaml --exp_name test_MCNet
+CUDA_VISIBLE_DEVICES=0 python main-MCNet.py --test --output_points 10000 --num_multi_completion 100 --lambda 0.6 --ckpts ./experiments/trained_model/ckpt-MCNet.pth --config ./cfgs/ShapeNet34_models/MCNet.yaml --exp_name test_MCNet

 # Note that:

-# changing output_points for different point resoultions.
-# output_points can be any number. e.g. 16, 32, 64, 128, 5000, 8000, 10000, 300000, etc.
+changing output_points for different point resolutions. output_points can be any number. e.g. 16, 32, 64, 128, 5000, 8000, 10000, 300000, etc.

-# changing num_multi_completion for different number of completion results.
-# num_multi_completion can be any number. e.g. 5, 10, 20, 50, 100, 200, etc.
+changing num_multi_completion for a different number of completion results. num_multi_completion can be any number. e.g. 5, 10, 20, 50, 100, 200, etc.

-# changing lamda for different level of completion diversity.
-# lamda is from 0.0 to 1.0.   e.g. 0.2, 0.54, 0.28 ,0.3, 0.4, 0.5, 0.62, etc.
+changing lambda for different levels of completion diversity. lambda is from 0.0 to 1.0.   e.g. 0.2, 0.54, 0.28,0.3, 0.4, 0.5, 0.62, etc.